raheelwaqar/aws-certification-notes/devops-engineer-professional.md

 <a name="4_17_4"></a>
 ### [↖](#4_17)[↑](#4_17_3)[↓](#4_17_5) Logging
 * For tasks, configure logging agent with task definition
-  * Typically CloudWatch, also supports Splunk
+  * Typically CloudWatch Log driver in task definations, also supports Splunk Log driver.
+  * Docker container itself knows, how to send logs to CloudWatch.
+It will just use IAM permission that is assigned to task defination.
 * For cluster instances, install CloudWatch Agent
-* Various ECS-specific CloudWatch metrics available
+* Various ECS-specific CloudWatch metrics available.
 * Various ECS-specific CloudWatch Events available
-* Can enable CloudWatch Container Insights
+* Can enable CloudWatch Container Insights.
+But for this servcie we will have to pay extra.
   * Sends per-container metrics into CloudWatch metrics

 <a name="4_17_5"></a>